innoq/number_oracle/README.md

 The same team may enter the same competition again, with a new software version.
 But doing so demotes that team to "training mode".
 This is so people don't start playing contests twice, using the set of numbers they saw the first time for short-cuts the second time.

 We may eventually support contests with "evil" oracles.

+To be future-proof, your client should not assume that all games in a certain contest share common `base` and `length` values.
+Instead, it should fire a HTTP GET against each individual oracle URI, which will provide those values (as described above).

 ## How to run